 This Instant Pot is perfect for feeding a large crowd or family.
 You will definitely be able to cook for an entire horde of hungry teenagers with this.
 I have even been able to fit a medium-sized whole turkey in an 8 quart before.

 The 8 quart has a lot of pros, but it has some major drawbacks as well.

 It will take up a lot of counter space, it may not fit in a cabinet, and since most recipe you find is designed for the 6 quarts Instant Pot you will likely need to double most recipes to ensure this Instant Pot has enough liquid to come to pressure without compromising the recipe.

 So basically unless you are regularly feeding 8 people, I probably wouldn't recommend you get an 8 quart Instant Pot.

 The Instant Pot model you pick will depend on your budget and how tech-savvy you are.

 When looking for a model ask yourself are you wanting something as easy as pushing a button on a microwave, or do you want to connect it to Wi-Fi and control it from your phone?

 How you answer this question will put you in one of the two categories listed below.
-However, if you want to view a side by side spec comparison of all the model you can find this chart here.
+However, if you want to view a side-by-side spec comparison of all the models you can find this chart here.